NYPL/archival-processing/processing-manual/description-of-ami-in-aspace.md

 **Each component should contain only one recording.
 Even if a recording is split accross mulitple carriers, each AMI object should contain only ONE component.**

-**Finding aids should describe each AMI recordings, not the digitized files.**
+**Finding aids should describe each AMI recording, not the digitized files.**

 ## Table of Contents
 {: .no_toc .text-delta }